Fahrenheat Ceiling Mount Automatic Electrical Garage Heater

 Blain # 194376 | Mfr # FUH54 | This product is stocked seasonally

 Do you have a big garage or small garage?
 Do you want a lot of heat or a little?
 The choice is yours with any of the Fahrenheat Ceiling Mount Automatic Electrical Garage Heaters.
-Available in two sizes, 5,000W and 7,500W, you can get the right size for your garage, shop or out building work area.
+Available in a variety of sizes, you can get the perfect unit for your garage, shop or out building work area.
 With the horizontal heat flow and the ability to adjust the air flow to your liking, you’ll get evenly distributed heat.
 And if you are a little short on space, don’t worry.
 This heater mounts to your ceiling saving you room.
 A Fahrenheat Ceiling Mount Automatic Electrical Garage Heater is just what you need to heat your garage.

 - Easy installation